Treating TAC clients

 - If your patient has an ‘Immediate approval of services letter’ dated within 12 months of today's date you can treat the patient immediately.
 If not, call the TAC on 1300 654 329 to ensure your patient has an accepted TAC claim and find out what you need to do.

-- Check the medical excess has been reached (if the excess hasn’t been reached, you may be able to bill the patient’s private health insurance for the treatment).
+- For accidents that occurred before 14 February 2018, check the medical excess has been reached (if the excess hasn’t been reached, you may be able to bill the patient’s private health insurance for the treatment).
 You can contact the TAC to check your patient’s medical excess status.

 - Ensure you are recording the patient’s baseline outcome measures; you do not need to send reports to the TAC unless specifically requested.